wilhelm-lab/biowc-core/ReadMe.md

+# Bio web components (Biowc)

+This monorepo contains several plotting components that can easily be integrated in your web tools.
+This can either be done directly in the HTML, or through a JavaScript such as Vue.js.

-# How to use a component in a Vue.js project
+## How to use

+### Vue.js

 In your `<MyComponent>.vue` file, add this import statement (note the curly brackets!):